-During fiscal 2015, 2014 and 2013, we entered into several structured stock repurchase agreements with large financial institutions, whereupon we provided them with prepayments totaling \$625.0 million, \$600.0 million, and \$1.1 billion, respectively.
-Of the \$625.0 million prepayments during fiscal 2015, \$425.0 million was under the new \$2 billion stock repurchase program and the remaining \$200.0 million was under the previous \$2 billion authority.
-The \$600.0 million and \$1.1 billion prepayments during fiscal 2014 and 2013 were under the previous \$2 billion stock repurchase authority.
+During fiscal 2016, 2015 and 2014, we entered into several structured stock repurchase agreements with large financial institutions, whereupon we provided them with prepayments totaling \$1.08 billion, \$625 million, and \$600 million, respectively.
+The \$1.08 billion prepayments during fiscal 2016 were under the current \$2 billion authority.
+Of the prepayments of \$625.0 million made during fiscal 2015, \$425.0 million were under the current \$2 billion authority and \$200.0 million were under the previous \$2 billion authority.
+The \$600 million prepayments made during fiscal 2014 were under the previous \$2 billion authority.
 We enter into these agreements in order to take advantage of repurchasing shares at a guaranteed discount to the Volume Weighted Average Price ("VWAP") of our common stock over a specified period of time.
-We only enter into such transactions when the discount that we receive is higher than our estimate of the foregone return on our cash prepayments to the financial institutions.
+We only enter into such transactions when the discount that we receive is higher than our estimate of the expected foregone return on our cash prepayments to the financial institutions.
 There were no explicit commissions or fees on these structured repurchases.
 Under the terms of the agreements, there is no requirement for the financial institutions to return any portion of the prepayment to us.

 The financial institutions agree to deliver shares to us at monthly intervals during the contract term.
 The parameters used to calculate the number of shares deliverable are: the total notional amount of the contract, the number of trading days in the contract, the number of trading days in the interval and the average VWAP of our stock during the interval less the agreed upon discount.
+During fiscal 2016, we repurchased approximately 10.4 million shares at an average price of \$97.16 through structured repurchase agreements entered into during fiscal 2016 and fiscal 2015.
 During fiscal 2015, we repurchased approximately 8.1 million shares at an average price of \$77.38 through structured repurchase agreements entered into during fiscal 2015 and fiscal 2014.
-During fiscal 2014, we repurchased approximately 10.9 million shares at an average price of \$63.48 through structured repurchase agreements entered into during fiscal 2014 and fiscal 2013.
-During fiscal 2013, we repurchased approximately 21.6 million shares at an average price per share of \$46.47 through structured repurchase agreements entered into during fiscal 2013 and fiscal 2012.
+During fiscal 2014, we repurchased approximately 10.9 million shares at an average price per share of \$63.48 through structured repurchase agreements entered into during fiscal 2014 and fiscal 2013.

-For fiscal 2015, 2014 and 2013, the prepayments were classified as treasury stock on our Consolidated Balance Sheets at the payment date, though only shares physically delivered to us by November 27, 2015, November 28, 2014 and November 29, 2013 were excluded from the computation of earnings per share.
-As of November 27, 2015, \$38.2 million of prepayments remained under the agreement.
+For fiscal 2016, 2015 and 2014, the prepayments were classified as treasury stock on our Consolidated Balance Sheets at the payment date, though only shares physically delivered to us by December 2, 2016, November 27, 2015 and November 28, 2014 were excluded from the computation of earnings per share.
+As of December 2, 2016, \$100.1 million of prepayments remained under the agreement.

-Subsequent to November 27, 2015, as part of our \$2 billion stock repurchase program, we entered into a structured stock repurchase agreement with a large financial institution whereupon we provided them with a prepayment of \$150 million.
+Subsequent to December 2, 2016, as part of our current \$2 billion stock repurchase program, we entered into a structured stock repurchase agreement with a large financial institution whereupon we provided them with a prepayment of \$200 million.
 This amount will be classified as treasury stock on our Consolidated Balance Sheets.
-Upon completion of the \$150 million stock repurchase agreement, \$1.43 billion remains under our current authority.
+Upon completion of the \$200 million stock repurchase agreement, \$300 million remains under our current authority.